Cisco-Talos/clamav-documentation/src/manual/Usage/Scanning.md

 On-Access Scanning is primarily set up [through `clamd.conf`](Configuration.md#on-access-scanning).
 However, you can learn more about all the configuration and command line options available to you by reading the [On-Access Scanning User Guide](../OnAccess.md).

-Once you have set up the On-Access Scanner to your liking, you will need to run `clamd` will elevated permissions to start it.
+Once you have set up the On-Access Scanner to your liking, you will need to run `clamd` with elevated permissions to start it.

 ```bash
 sudo clamd